-For the writer who doesn’t like their portfolio to look like everyone else in a directory, Writerfolio offers plenty of templates and themes to set you apart from the pack.
-Apart from the visual niceties, for your $4 per month you’ll get unlimited hosting for your samples and scans, use of your own domain if you have one, and support.
+For the writer who doesn’t like their portfolio to look like everyone else’s, Writerfolio offers plenty of templates and themes to set you apart from the pack.
+Apart from the visual niceties, for your $4 per month you’ll get unlimited hosting for your samples and scans, use of your own domain if you have one, and may other perks.

 Contently is perhaps the simplest of the bunch in terms of getting your portfolio set up.
-You can tell it which publications you’ve written for and it will run off and scape their site for any articles carrying your byline.
+You can tell it which publications you’ve written for it’ll run off and scope their site for any articles carrying your byline.
 You just accept the ones you want to show, and voila!
-Your work is laid out in a Pinterest-style grid and includes social measures such as how many times the piece was shared on Facebook and Twitter.
+Your work is laid out in a Pinterest-style grid and includes social measures, such as how many times the piece was shared on Facebook and Twitter.
 You can drag and drop each tile to give more prominence to your favourite work, too!

-Muck Rack is an incredibly polished offering, and is another site that makes its money not on the portfolio side, but by allowing PRs and companies direct access to the journalists featured in their directory.
-They’re not messing around either – a bog standard account is $99 per month, and an account for a team of 25 people costs $4,495!
+Muck Rack is an incredibly polished offering, and another site that makes its money not on the portfolio side, but by allowing PRs and companies direct access to the journalists featured in their directory.

 A simple offering, Writer’s Residence could be just the ticket for some people.
-For £5.49 per month you get a simple portfolio website with the ability to add as many clippings as you want, plus support and page templates.
-Not as shiny as some of the big-budget sites above, but sometimes that’s exactly what the Doctor ordered.
+For £5.49 a month, you get a simple portfolio with the ability to add as many clippings as you want, plus support and page templates.
+Not as shiny as some of the big-budget sites above, but sometimes exactly what the doctor ordered.

 Available either as a totally free blog, a paid-for version with more customisation, or an install-it-yourself-and-do-whatever-the-hell-you-like setup, WordPress is one of the most versatile Content Management Systems (CMS) out there.